A Self Hosted WordPress Site for Craft Sellers

 - Number 4 I earn a little extra income from my blog via affiliate links.
 When I post a tutorial, for example, I can add affiliate links to the supplies I used in it, from various retailers.
 If someone buys from the links, I get a small payment from the seller – at no additional cost to my visitors, of course.

 - Number 5 Having a blog increases my authority in my niche and helps strengthen the Tin Teddy brand.
-I will talk more about this in a later podcast as it is, in my opinion, something that can really help a small handmade seller.
+I talk more about this episode 16 of the podcast, An Expert in Your Niche, as it is, in my opinion, something that can really help a small handmade seller.

 - Number 6 Because my business has a few different branches, multiple shops etc, the Tin Teddy blog serves as a hub.
 It is also the ideal way for someone to find out more about me and the Tin Teddy brand and to contact me.